Ariful4593/react-scroll-up-down/README.md

 | style             | object     | {}           | Additional styles to apply to the button.          |
 | renderIcon        | (direction: "up" \| "down") => JSX.Element | null       | Custom function to render icons.                   |

+## Warning

+**The default z-index is 10001.
+If other elements on your page have higher z-indices, the button might be hidden.
+If this occurs, you can set a custom z-index using the `style` prop.**

 ## Contributing